w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 The orange line in both graphs indicates the minimum threshold for approval and support that a referendum must keep to be approved.
 Each track has different thresholds and conditions to meet.
 Read [this article](../learn-polkadot-opengov.md#approval-and-support) for further details about these and other parameters in OpenGov.

-It's important to notice that each referendum should be accompanied by contextual information about it, but that information isn't stored on-chain, so Polkadot-JS UI can't show it.
+It's important to notice that each referendum should be accompanied by contextual information about it, but that information isn't stored on-chain, so Polkadot Developer Interface can't show it.
 You can click on the [Subsquare](https://www.subsquare.io/) icon on each referendum (bottom left corner) to discuss and read further about each referendum.
 This is the _de facto_ site built by the community where the proposers can share info about their proposals.

 4\.
 By clicking on the "Vote" button, a new panel pops up with the following information: